Mectr0/BloodFlowOld/README.md

 2. [SENSEI.md](SENSEI.md) : Instructions on how to build SENSEI on Cooley and how to run an example called oscillator\
    [SenseiPersonal.md](SenseiPersonal.md) gives documentation on building SENSEI on one's personal computer.
 This is required to run the singleCell example with SENSEI.

-3. [Follow this link](examples/singleCell/singleCellPersonal.md) for instructions on how to run the singleCell simulation.
+3. [Follow this link](examples/singleCell/documentation/singleCellPersonal.md) for instructions on how to run the singleCell simulation on a local pc.
 NOTE: This example integrates SENSEI with the bloodflow code.
+The embolism example will help you build LAMMPS and Palabos correctly.
+[Follow this link](examples/singleCell/documentation/singleCellSensei.md) for running singleCell on Cooley.

 4. examples (directory) : Several examples exist here to begin getting familiar to running such code.